-Promoter classification: While certain directors may not be classified as Promoter directors by the Company in its Annual Report, SES believes that their relationship with the Promoter Company / Promoter Family could potentially lead to, the director taking care of the interest of the Promoters, therefore, such relationship needs to be highlighted in the PA Report.
+Promoter classification: While certain directors may not be classified as Promoter directors by the Company in its Annual Report, SES believes that director's relationship with the Promoter Company / Promoter Family could potentially lead to, the director acting under influence of the Promoters and may potentially act in interest of promoter.
+While it is impossible for SES to forecast behaviour pattern of any appointee therefore, SES feels that such relationship needs to be highlighted in the PA Report.

-SES in its Report will classify the following directors as Promoter directors if any of the following condition is satisfied:
+Thus, SES in its Report will classify directors (NID) as Promoter directors if any of the following condition is satisfied: